Canonical graph decompositions via local separations: Displacement: a guarantee for the existence of lifts

-We introduce some terminology first.
-For every node $h$ of~$H$, let $\mathring G_h$ denote the graph obtained from $G_h$ by deleting all edges that are contained adhesion graphs.
-Since the adhesion graphs are pairwise disjoint, the graphs $\mathring G_h$ are pairwise edge-disjoint.
-For a closed walk $W = v_1e_1v_2 \dots v_ne_nv_1$ in $G$, we denote by $f(W)$ the number of indices $i$ such that the edge $e_i$ lies in some~$\mathring G_h$.
-We say that $W$ is \emph{generated by short cycles} if, for some (equivalently: every) vertex $x_0$ of $G$ and for some (equivalently: every) closed walk $W'$ based at $x_0$ which stems from $W$, we have $W' \in \pi_1^r(G,x_0)$.
+We say that a closed walk $W$ in~$G$ is \emph{generated by short cycles} if, for some (equivalently: every) vertex $x_0$ of $G$ and for some (equivalently: every) closed walk $W'$ based at $x_0$ which stems from $W$, we have $W' \in \pi_1^r(G,x_0)$.

-To show $\mindist_r(G)\ge\ell(H,\cG)$, by \cref{lem:midistKeyLemma}~(iii) it suffices to show that every closed walk $W$ in~$G$ of length $< \ell(H, \cG)$ is generated by short cycles.
+To show $\mindist_r(G)\ge\ell(H,\cG)$, it suffices by \cref{lem:midistKeyLemma}~(iii)$\to$(i) to show that every closed walk $W$ in~$G$ of length $< \ell(H, \cG)$ is generated by short cycles.
 Since $f(W)$ is no larger than the length of~$W$, we may prove the stronger statement that